crypt0rr/kb/content/tools/networking/autossh/index.md

 WantedBy=multi-user.target
 ```

-After the configuration is set, test it and enable it with `systemctl enable autossh-tunnel.service`.
+After the configuration is set, test it by manually connecting the SSH tunnel and accepting the SSH signature of the server.
+Next enable AutoSSH it with `systemctl enable autossh-tunnel.service` and reboot to test again.

 ### URL list